 In addition, DSB will only use Title VI funds to pay for supported employment services after the individual is placed on the job (e.g., after the individual's employment start date).
-Prior to job placement (employment start date), DSB will pay for supported employment services using Title I funds for both youth with most significant disabilities and adults with most significant disabilities.
-Title VI funds will not be used for supported employment services prior to job placement for any VR participants.
+Prior to job placement (employment start date), DSB will pay for services identified on the IPE using Title I funds for both youth with most significant disabilities and adults with most significant disabilities.
+Title VI funds will not be used for services prior to job placement for any VR participants.
+DSB may use Title VI funds as needed to provide extended services to Youth with the Most Significant Disability for up to 48 months or until the youth reaches age 25.